History of Commodore

 Ultimately, in spite of the initial technological superiority of the Amiga line, faced with an increasingly mature PC market and with the ups and downs of the video games industry, Commodore failed to maintain its leadership in either the business or the home computing front.
 By the early 1990s, Commodore had lost its culture of innovation together with some of its most creative teams.
 It is reported that a combination of circumstances, including an excess of hard-to-sell A600 stock, and the inability to sell sufficient quantities of the new CD32 Amiga-based gaming console, contributed to pushing Commodore into voluntary liquidation in 1994.

-Products like the C64 and the Amiga can still be enjoyed via the official C64 Forever and Amiga Forever software packages by Cloanto, a Commodore/Amiga developer since the early days, active in the field of emulation and preservation since 1997, and assignee of the Commodore/Amiga copyrights.
+Today, the Commodore/Amiga copyrights are owned and preserved by Amiga Corporation.
+Products like the C64 and the Amiga can still be enjoyed via the official C64 Forever and Amiga Forever software packages by Cloanto, a Commodore/Amiga developer since the early days, active in the field of emulation and preservation since 1997.